auth0/docs/articles/api/management/guides/users/view-user-roles.md

 ---
 # View Roles Assigned to Users

-This guide will show you how to view the [roles](/authorization/concepts/rbac) assigned to a user using Auth0's Management API.
+This guide will show you how to view the <dfn data-key="role">[roles](/authorization/concepts/rbac)</dfn> assigned to a user using Auth0's Management API.
 This task can also be performed [using the Dashboard](/dashboard/guides/users/view-user-roles).
 The assigned roles are used with the API Authorization Core feature set.

 <%= include('../../../../authorization/_includes/_enable-authz-core') %>